-Paul W. Jones Chairman and Chief Executive Officer
+Paul W. Jones

+Chairman and Chief Executive Officer

-March 3, 2010
+March 1, 2011

-NOTICE OF 2010 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2011 ANNUAL MEETING OF STOCKHOLDERS

-The 2010 Annual Meeting of Stockholders of A. O. SMITH CORPORATION will be held at the Ballantyne Hotel & Lodge, 10000 Ballantyne Commons Parkway, Charlotte, North Carolina 28277, on Monday, April 12, 2010, at 3:00 P.M., Eastern Daylight Time, for the following purposes:
+The 2011 Annual Meeting of Stockholders of A. O. SMITH CORPORATION will be held at the Hyatt Regency Jacksonville Riverfront, 225 East Coastline Drive, Jacksonville, Florida, on Monday, April 11, 2011, at 3:00 P.M., Eastern Daylight Time, for the following purposes:

-- (1) To elect our Board of Directors; - (2) To ratify the appointment of Ernst & Young LLP, an independent registered public accounting firm, as our independent auditors for the fiscal year ending December 31, 2010; and - (3) To consider and act upon such other business as may properly come before the Annual Meeting.
+- (1) To elect our Board of Directors; - (2) To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011; - (3) To hold an advisory vote to approve the compensation of our named executive officers; - (4) To hold an advisory vote on the frequency of future advisory votes on the compensation of our named executive officers; and - (5) To consider and act upon such other business as may properly come before the Annual Meeting.

-Stockholders of record as of February 15, 2010, are entitled to vote at the Annual Meeting.
-The list of stockholders entitled to vote at the meeting will be available at our offices at 11270 West Park Place, Milwaukee, Wisconsin, as of March 31, 2010, for examination by stockholders for purposes related to the meeting.
+Stockholders of record as of February 21, 2011, are entitled to vote at the Annual Meeting.
+The list of stockholders entitled to vote at the meeting will be available at our offices at 11270 West Park Place, Milwaukee, Wisconsin, as of March 31, 2011, for examination by stockholders for purposes related to the meeting.